The Kiowa Pecan Tree is a lush choice for any landscape and produces delicious, robust nuts, making it a win-win situation for any gardener!

 Shop our Kiowa Pecan tree for sale for large high quality pecans.

-Learn more in our Pecan Grow Guide about growing and harvesting pecans!
+Learn more in our Pecan Grow Guide for all you need to know about pecans!

 Carya illinoinensis 'Kiowa'